JSpeedie/wmcontrib/README.md

-arguments to wtfc to focus or to not focus the window it finds to the left or right, etc. This could be useful if you wanted to hack together a bash script to swap a window with the window on its' left, right or etc. Obviously this has more potential, but I will leave that to the user. **Note** that in some window managers, wtfc will not be able to focus the windows it finds due to the way they control window focusing.
+arguments to wtfc to focus or to not focus the window it finds to the left or right, etc. This could be useful if you wanted to hack together a bash script to swap a window with the window on its' left, right or etc. Obviously this has more potential, but I will leave that to the user.

+**Note** that in some
+window managers, wtfc will not be able to focus the windows it finds due to the way some wms control window focusing.

 ### wmvc